Dog Walking Safety At Holidays4Dogs

 This situation is most stressful for owners of reactive dogs who may have spent many months training their dogs.
 An off-lead dog running up close can set both dog and owner back weeks if not months.
 Many people only seem to think of their own dog.

 However, if seems only fair to have empathy for other dogs who may be less confident or, even frightened.
 If your dog was frightened of being ambushed by other dogs – how would it make you feel?
-It always helps to put yourself in the shoes – paws! – of others.
+It always helps to put yourself in the shoes – or, paws! – of others.

 The ‘Yellow Dog’ Scheme.